FAQ

 NWO:

-The NWO call for proposals for (scientific) research uses a minimum co-funding percentage of 10%.
+The NWO call for proposals for (scientific) research in 2023 used a minimum co-funding percentage of 10%.

-It is possible to include foreign parties as co-funders within a consortium, provided the subsidy funds are spent in the Netherlands and the activities take place in the Netherlands.
-The full conditions have been published via announcement(s) in the Government Gazette.
+It is possible to include foreign parties as co-financers within a consortium, provided that the subsidy funds are spent in the Netherlands and the activities take place in the Netherlands.
+Full conditions will be published via announcement(s) in the Government Gazette.